thegetty/terracottas/source/views/discussion/discussion-a.md

 [^17]: On the presence of sirens on funerary monuments in general, see
     <span class="smcaps">Hofstetter-Dolega 1990</span>, pp. 151–83; on the funerary monuments of Sophocles and
-    Isocrates in particular, see pp. 26–28.
+    Isocrates in particular, see <span class="smcaps">Hofstetter-Dolega 1990</span>, pp. 26–28.
 For the Sirens in the Serapeion of Memphis at Saqqara, see <span class="smcaps">Hofstetter 1997</span>, no. 88.
 For
     funerary statues of sirens from the fourth century <span